wallies/cool-trends-tech-and-industry-watch-lists/blockchain_companies.md

 - Privatix - P2P VPN & CDN
 - Orchid - more robust network of nodes than Tor Project network, as it will pay people for sharing unused bandwidth
 - Blockstack - decentralised private internet
+- Golem (https://golem.network/) - decentralized supercomputer that anyone can access.
+Made up of the combined power of user's machines

 ## Bots & AI
 - Seed token - bot interactions can be authenticated, managed, and remunerated in order to establish an interface to AI that is a democratic, trusted, and fair (exchanging value equally).